OpenSILEX/docs-community-dev/docs/localInstallation.md

 + Exit without error message when he is starting

-Some ressources are not found ou not accessible.
+Some ressources are not found or not accessible.
 Check rights on files/folders in ~/.netbeans/8.2.
 ```
 ls -l ~/.netbeans/8.2